Maha Shivaratri: Night vigil (jagarana)

 The celebration includes maintaining a jagarana, an all-night vigil and prayers, because Shaiva Hindus mark this night as "overcoming darkness and ignorance" in one's life and the world through Shiva.
+In temples, the night is divided into four quarters (praharas), each with its own ritual worship and singing of mantras.
 Offerings of fruits, leaves, sweets and milk are made to Shiva, some perform all-day fasting with Vedic or Tantric worship of Shiva, and some perform meditative yoga.
-In Shiva temples, the sacred Panchakshara mantra of Shiva, "Om Namah Shivaya" is chanted throughout the day.
-Devotees praise Shiva through the recitation of the hymn called the Shiva Chalisa.
+The injunctions from the Kalanirnaya of Madhvacharya are also followed during the jagarana.